-Can gas decarbonise? - Interview: Jonathan Stern, Oxford Institute for Energy Studies Gas is a clean, readily available and economically attractive fuel, which produces half the CO_2 emissions of coal.
+Can gas decarbonise? - Interview: Jonathan Stern, Oxford Institute for Energy Studies Gas is a clean, readily available and economically attractive fuel, which produces half the CO2 emissions of coal.
 It has a proven track record of helping reduce atmospheric pollution, and has a key role to play in the transition to a low-carbon future by partnering with intermittent renewables.
 That, at least, is the way the gas industry would like the world to see things.
-But the message often presented by the media - and the one that policy makers mostly hear - is that gas is a major contributor to CO_2 emissions, and that its supposed carbon advantage over coal is to a large extent cancelled out by methane leakage - a far more potent greenhouse gas than CO_2 .
+But the message often presented by the media - and the one that policy makers mostly hear - is that gas is a major contributor to CO2 emissions, and that its supposed carbon advantage over coal is to a large extent cancelled out by methane leakage - a far more potent greenhouse gas than CO2.
 Moreover, the production of gas - whether by fracking or conventional means - is environmentally damaging, gas pricing is volatile and unpredictable, and gas is vulnerable to cut offs in supply for political reasons.
 Gas Matters spoke to Professor Jonathan Stern of the Oxford Institute for Energy Studies (OIES) and discussed how gas can be presented in a light that will gain the support of policy makers.
-Copyright © 2024 Gas Strategies Group Ltd. All rights reserved.
-No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the publisher.
-If you would like to distribute this content please contact the Editorial team at Gas Strategies.
-Page: 3

-Consulting +44 (0) 20 7332 9900 consult@gasstrategies.com
++44 (0) 20 7332 9900 consult@gasstrategies.com